 Our Team are qualified and provide targeted and culturally appropriate medium to intensive social work support to children, young people and their families.
-This includes advocacy and advise, strength based action plan and plans to access support services with the aim of ensuring the family is set up in a capacity to be sustainable and self sufficient.
+This includes advocacy and advise strength-based action plan and plans to access support services to ensure the family is set up in a capacity to be sustainable and self-sufficient.
 The overall aim is that children and their families are linked to all services they need and monitored to ensure safety.

 Cultural Youth Work Support

-Our Youth Workers are qualified and provide a culturally and age appropriate targeted wraparound support to building resilience in mentoring Pacific youth.
+Our Youth Workers are qualified and provide a culturally and age-appropriate targeted wraparound support to building resilience in mentoring Pacific youth.
 This includes assessment and goal setting, weekly one to one mentoring and group activities.
-The aim is to help develop problem solving abilities and personal skills.
-Engage young people in positive activities, raise self esteem or develop life skills to minimise the risk of statutory involvement among youth who may be at risk of offending, having poor life outcomes, or substance abuse.
+The aim is to help develop problem-solving abilities and personal skills.
+Engage young people in positive actions, raise self-esteem or develop life skills to minimise the risk of statutory involvement among youth who may be at risk of offending, having poor life outcomes, or substance abuse.

 We do the following;